UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/nodebot/client.md

 Johnny-Five is the client library we will be using to interact with Firmata on the Galileo.
 Johnny-Five requires [SerialPort](https://github.com/voodootikigod/node-serialport) which is built with Python.

-  * To get started clone the [wof-nodebot-client](https://github.com/ms-iot/wof-nodebot) repo.
+  * To get started clone the [wof-nodebot-client](https://github.com/ms-iot/wof-nodebot-client) repo.

         git clone https://github.com/ms-iot/wof-nodebot

   * Install Node dependencies from the packages.json file.

-        cd wof-nodebot
+        cd wof-nodebot-client
         npm install

-  * Comment out line 485, there are some issues with a logging dependency
+  * In wof-nodebot-client\node_modules\johnny-five\lib\board.js Comment out line 502, there are some issues with a logging dependency

         //message[color];